-As we embark into the beginnings of a new decade, we sum up eight of the big take-aways and trends predicted to affect the aviation aftermarket.
+As we embark into the beginnings of a new decade, we sum up eight of the big take-aways and trends predicted to affect the aviation & aircraft aftermarket.

-In Boeing’s recent Commercial Market Outlook report, they report that within the next ten years, the support and services market will expand to a worth of $3.1 Trillion, with an average growth rate of 3.5% annually.
+In Boeing’s recent Commercial Market Outlook report, they report that within the next ten years, the aviation aftermarket is forecasted to expand to a worth of $3.1 Trillion, with an average growth rate of 3.5% annually.

 Numbers from Airbus’ Global Market Forecast are showing that number elevated to $4.9 trillion, albeit forecasted over the next 20 years.
-Assuming that rigorous detail was put into both sets of data, this discrepancy could indicate that we can expect a sharp rise in the services market during the next decade, then a more gradual increase as we continue on to 2039.
+Assuming that rigorous detail was put into both sets of data, this discrepancy could indicate that we can expect a sharp rise in the aviation aftermarket during the next decade, then a more gradual increase as we continue on to 2039.

-Based on this predicted growth, in this article, we will be summing up eight of the big take-aways and trends predicted to affect the aviation aftermarket.
+Based on this predicted growth of the aviation aftermarket, in this article, we will be summing up eight of the big take-aways and trends predicted to affect the aviation & aircraft aftermarket.

 In the coming years, service providers that can provide their customers with solutions them more oversight to the aircraft’s serviceability through data collection and aggregation, artificial intelligence, machine learning and predictive modeling are set to have a clear advantage as the industry adopts broader digitalisation.